April 2025: Federal Policy Updates

 - Learn about the impact of the arts, humanities, and sciences in your state and district by using the following resources:

-- Stay up to date on the arts and sciences in higher education by following Phi Beta Kappa on LinkedIn.
+- Stay up to date on the arts and sciences in higher education by following Phi Beta Kappa on LinkedIn and read our latest issue of our State of the Arts & Sciences newsletter.

 National Organizations